best data visualization tool

 • Features a simple interface.

-• No installation needed to create charts.
+• No installation is needed to create charts.

 • Free of cost to use and apply.